Polytechnic (Portugal): History

-There are fifteen state-run polytechnical institutes (the polytechnics) in Portugal and also several other private polytechnic institutions.
+There are fifteen state-run polytechnical institutes (the polytechnics) in Portugal and several other private polytechnic institutions.
 The designation "Institute of Technology" is not applied at all, being meaningless in Portugal.
 The polytechnical higher education system provides a more practical training and is profession-oriented, while the university higher education system has a strong theoretical basis and is highly research-oriented.
-Many major fields of study like medicine, law, the natural sciences, or veterinary, are taught only in university institutions, while other vocationally orientated degrees like nursing, accounting technician, health care technician, socio-cultural animation, administrative assistant, preschool teaching, and technical engineer, are only offered by the polytechnic institutions.
-Currently, higher education in Portugal is organized into two subsystems: university and polytechnic, with both kind of institutions operating across the country, and since after 2006, with the approval of new legislation and the Bologna Process any polytechnic or university institution of Portugal, is legally able to provide a first cycle of study, known as licenciatura (bachelor's degree) plus a second cycle which confers the mestrado (master's degree).
+Many major fields of study like medicine, law, the natural sciences, or veterinary practices are taught only in university institutions, while other vocationally orientated degrees like nursing, accounting technician, health care technician, socio-cultural animation, administrative assistant, preschool teaching, and technical engineer, are only offered by the polytechnic institutions.
+Currently, higher education in Portugal is organized into two subsystems: university and polytechnic, with both types of institutions operating across the country.
+Since 2006, with the approval of new legislation and the Bologna Process, any polytechnic or university institution of Portugal is legally able to provide a first cycle of study, known as licenciatura (bachelor's degree), plus a second cycle which confers the mestrado (master's degree).
 The polytechnic institutions started to offer the first and second cycles after complying with the necessary requirements imposed by the upgrading due to the Bologna process, including a wider budget, proper research activities and a much larger number of doctorates among the teaching staff.
 Doctorate degrees (3rd cycle degrees) and extensive independent fundamental research work are still exclusive competences of the universities.
-However, although generally with less resources devoted to investigation than the university institutions, since after the Bologna Process (2006/2007) which allowed the polytechnical institutions to award master's degrees and required the admission of doctorate-level staff, an increasingly large number of Portuguese polytechnical institutions have also established and expanded their own research facilities.
+However, since the Bologna Process (2006/2007) and despite having fewer resources than their university-counterparts, a growing number of Portuguese polytechnical institutions have also established and expanded their own research facilities.